prashant-kikani/prashant-kikani.github.io/_posts/2020-11-1-best-quotes-1.markdown

 > "Care about what other people think and you will always be their prisoner." -Lao Tzu

-When we think about what others will think about our actions, we are allowing our happiness to be dependent on them.
+When we think about what others will think about our actions, we are allowing our <a href="https://prashantkikani.com/blog/desire-to-be-liked" target="_blank">happiness to be dependent</a> on them.
 We should have our own rules for our life(and we should not let ourselves be seriously affected by what other people think & say).

 <hr style="height:0px; color:rgb(240,240,240); background-color:#DCDCDC;"><br/>